krishang118/Earth-Time-Lapse-Builder/README.md

 # Earth Time-Lapse Builder

-A web application that allows users to create Earth time-lapse videos using NASA's EPIC (Earth Polychromatic Imaging Camera) satellite imagery.
+A web application that allows the users to create Earth time-lapse videos using NASA's EPIC (Earth Polychromatic Imaging Camera) satellite imagery.

 This tool provides an intuitive interface to select date ranges and generate visualizations of Earth from space.